ClouDesire/docusaurus/docs/onboarding.md

 * _Billing frequency_ (in months): how often the customer will be billed for this product version.
 For example, it could be monthly, bimonthly, yearly, etc. (for further information see [this section](platform.md#billing-module)).
 * _Short Living Subscription_ (yes/no): it's also possible to specify a _short-time_ billing frequency; that means that the subscription duration will be less than a day, and needs to be specified in hours.

-#### Extra-Resources
+#### Extra-Resources tab

 * _Extra-resources_: they are goods or services which can be sold together with the application.
-Examples are a 10-days pack of Technical Support, some hardware components, extra credits, etc. For further information see [this section](#extra-resources).
+Examples are a 10-days pack of Technical Support, some hardware components, extra credits, etc. For further information see [this section](onboarding.md#extra-resources).

 #### Advanced Settings